(Sunset Boulevard, Los Angeles, California)

 Back at Excelsior's meeting, Julie, Mickey and Phil stare at the three empty chairs.
 After a silence, Julie asks, "Think they're coming back?"

-- The cover to this issue is an homage to the movie poster, The Breakfast Club.
+- The cover is a homage of the movie poster for The Breakfast Club.